 April 26, 2014 – Roberto Sierra's Fandangos, Saint-Saën's Piano Concerto No. 2, and Copland's Symphony No. 3.
 With Conrad Tao on the piano and conducted by Leonard Slatkin.

-May 3, 2014 – Steve Reich's The Four Seasons and Orff's Carmina Burana.
-Featuring the St. Louis Symphony Orchestra and the St. Louis Children's Choirs.
-Artistic Director: Barbara Berner, Conductor: Carlos Izcaray, and Amy Kaiser: Director.
+May 3, 2014 – Steve Reich's The Four Sections and Orff's Carmina Burana.
+Featuring the St. Louis Symphony Orchestra; St. Louis Symphony Chorus (Amy Kaiser Director), and the St. Louis Children's Choirs (Artistic Director Barbara Berner).
+Conductor: Carlos Izcaray.

 May 10, 2014 – Marc-André Dalbavie's La Source d'un Regard, Britten's Les Illuminations, and Tchaikovsky's Symphony No. 5.
-Featuring soprano Christine Brewer and conducted by David Robertson.
+Featuring tenor Nicholas Phan and conducted by David Robertson.